 New Mobile App Data

 Today’s most successful developers are giving their apps away in the app store for free, and, if done correctly, it’s an effective monetization model.
-At the end of October, of the top 15 grossing apps in the Apple app store, 14 of them are completely free.
+AUS Magazine for great products.t the end of October, of the top 15 grossing apps in the Apple app store, 14 of them are completely free, check the

 This model can be both lucrative (when done correctly) and nerve-wracking, since companies are spending time and resources developing and marketing a product that they subsequently give away for free.